SathyaBhat/sathyasays.com/content/posts/2010-01-05-archlinux-install-setup-guide-part-1-the-actual-install.md

 ![uploadxa.jpg][22]

-Now,do the same for the other partition, except that you&#8217;ll have to enter 83 for filesystem type..
-So once you&#8217;re done with partitioning, it should look something like this:
+Now,do the same for the other partition, except that you'll have to enter 83 for filesystem type..
+So once you're done with partitioning, it should look something like this:

 ![uploadwv.jpg][23]

-Before we&#8217;re done, we&#8217;ll have to mark the Linux partition as bootable, so that it handles booting.
+Before we're done, we'll have to mark the Linux partition as bootable, so that it handles booting.

 ![uploadcm.jpg][24]

 Finally, choose Write to write all changes to the drive ( so far, nothing has been written, so you can always back out) and then exit.

-Now that the partitions have been created, we&#8217;ll have to assign mount points.
+Now that the partitions have been created, we'll have to assign mount points.

 ![uploadj.jpg][25]

-You&#8217;ll get a Warning message, just click no and move ahead
+You'll get a Warning message, just click no and move ahead

 ![uploadn.jpg][26]

-Earlier, I&#8217;d mentioned that sda1 is chosen for swap, so lets select swap as the type:
+Earlier, I'd mentioned that sda1 is chosen for swap, so lets select swap as the type:

 ![uploadhv.jpg][27]